Roardom/UNIT3D-Announce/README.md

 ## Reverse proxy

-If you serve both UNIT3D and UNIT3D-Announce on the same domain, add the following `location` block to your nginx configuration already used for UNIT3D.
+UNIT3D-Announce requires a reverse proxy to proxy the TCP HTTP announces to its unix domain socket.
+It also allows serving both UNIT3D and UNIT3D-Announce on the same domain.
+Add the following `location` block to your nginx configuration already used for UNIT3D.

 ```sh
 # Edit nginx config